PackagePages/LaravelPackage.com/docs/06-artisan-commands.md

 ## Creating a New Command

 Create a new `Console` folder in the `src/` directory and create a new file named `InstallBlogPackage.php`.
 This class will extend Laravel's `Command` class and provide a `$signature` (the command) and a `$description` property.
 In the `handle()` method, we specify what our command will do.
 In this case we provide some feedback that we're "installing" the package, and we'll call another artisan command to publish the config file.
+Using the `File` facade we can check if the configuration file already exists.
+If so, we'll ask if we should overwrite it or cancel publishing of the config file.
 Finally, we let the user know that we're done.

 ```php
 // 'src/Console/InstallBlogPackage.php'